SE314/reveal/README.md

 ![Image4](images/image4.png)
 <br>
 <br>
 Now, to create or upload custom presentations for viewing.
 To do this, simply create or copy an appropriate html file into the node.js directory.
-In this example, I will pull the contents from: intro-to-automation.html from https://github.com/se314/rST/intro-to-automation/intro-to-automation.html.
+In this example, I will pull the contents from: intro-to-automation.html from https://github.com/SE314/reveal/tree/master/intro-to-automation.
 ```
 vi intro-to-automation.html
 ```
-Copy contents from intro-to-automation.html and save file.
+Copy contents from intro-to-automation.html and save file.<br><br>
 ![Image5](images/image5.png)
 <br>
 <br>
-You will also need to copy the image repository found in "https://github.com/se314/rST/intro-to-automation" to the node.js directory.<br><br>
+You will also need to copy the image repository found in https://github.com/SE314/reveal/tree/master/intro-to-automation to the node.js directory.<br><br>
 ![Image6](images/image6.png)
 ![Image7](images/image7.png)
 <br>